Most of our external behaviors occur due to the inner condition of the mind. Let us take a far out approach on improving ourselves in the New Year.

 Realize that the only work to be done, is on yourself.
 Just work on yourself and everything else will fall into place.
 As a personal trainer, I know I can’t force anyone to do anything until they have consciously made that decision for themselves.

 You must realize that what happened in the past is in the past.You may have made mistakes or have done some things you have regretted.
 It is horrible for the psyche to constantly let these actions stay alive in YOUR head.
 Let them go and forgive.
-The Buddha said, “Holding on to anger is like grasping a hot coal with the intent of throwing it at someone else; you are the one who gets burned.”
+“Holding on to anger is like grasping a hot coal with the intent of throwing it at someone else; you are the one who gets burned.”

 Take what you can from these experiences and learn to cultivate awareness so that these same experiences don’t occur again.
 It’s funny to think how many times certain experiences occurred over and over in my life because I was not aware of the actions that led up to them.
 In the end, it is okay to make mistakes – you are taking the curriculum of life.